June 3, 2016 | Written by: Bobby Woolf

 WebSphere Liberty is the next generation application server, and Liberty and Eclipse make a great local development environment for developing Java EE applications.
-One task you’ll need to be able to perform is using Eclipse to to package a Liberty server and application.
-This will create a single archive file that can be used to install the application and its runtime on another computer.
+One task you’ll need to be able to perform is using Eclipse to enable a Liberty feature in the server configuration.
+This will enable applications running in the server to use that feature.

 To start at the beginning of this series, see WebSphere Liberty: Developing Java EE applications for the cloud.

 When a server starts, all that runs is a kernel with no features, unless the server has been configured otherwise.
 (The kernel starts very fast and consumes little memory.)
 For the server to be useful, it needs to load features as well.
 As explained earlier, the list of features enabled to be loaded is specified in the feature manager section of the server configuration.

 The server configuration is stored in an XML file called

 <featureManager> element that lists features available for the server to load.
 Again, for a server to load a feature, the asset for that feature must already be installed in the profile.